Bassam Mallick

 Diet shifts the panel.
 Exercise shifts a different part of it — and the two stack.

 Aerobic exercise raises HDL and lowers triglycerides.
+This is exercise's signature lipid effect: a meta-analysis of aerobic training trials found a consistent rise in HDL cholesterol (Kodama et al., Arch Intern Med, 2007) — the marker diet barely touches.
 Brisk walking, cycling, swimming, light jogging.
 The HDL effect takes weeks; the triglyceride effect can show up in days.

 Resistance training improves the whole panel.
 Two or three lifting sessions a week — even bodyweight or dumbbells — lowers LDL modestly, raises HDL modestly, and improves insulin sensitivity, which feeds back into better triglycerides.
 It protects muscle as you lose fat, which matters enormously for Indians whose body composition is the underlying problem.

 The target: 150 minutes a week of moderate aerobic activity plus 2–3 resistance sessions.
-If you're starting from zero, build to it.
 If walking is the way in, I wrote a full piece on making it work in Indian cities — walking for fat loss.

 Weight loss does a lot of the work